 taste: mild, slightly sour

-Slippery jack, like other fungi in the genus Suillus, can cause allergic reactions in some people.
+Note that slippery jack, like other fungi in the genus Suillus, can cause allergic reactions in some people.
 Foragers have to be aware of that and in case of reactions mushrooms from the Suillus family should not be eaten.
 It is best to only eat small amounts at the beginning.

 We have compiled this overview with the best of knowledge and belief, but do not claim to be complete and reserve the right to make errors.